Mesa Laboratory

 The Mesa Laboratory of the National Center for Atmospheric Research is a research center located in Boulder, Colorado.
 The building complex was designed by modernist architect I. M. Pei in 1961 as his first project outside of city building design.
 It has been noted for its Anasazi-inspired architecture and use of bush-hammered concrete to blend into the surrounding area.
-The laboratory was named the 1967 Industrial Research Magazine's Laboratory of the Year.

 Design and construction

 In 1960 the University Corporation for Atmospheric Research (UCAR) appointed Walter Orr Roberts as the founding director of the National Center for Atmospheric Research (NCAR) and designated the Table Mesa below the Flatirons sandstone cliffs as its laboratory site.
 After agreeing to preserve the entire 565 acre site from development, the state of Colorado purchased the land and turned it over to NCAR for the research laboratory.
 Pietro Belluschi, then the dean of architecture at the Massachusetts Institute of Technology advised Roberts on the selection of the architect for the center.
 Utilizing the deans of architecture at the UCAR constituent universities as an expert committee, they eventually selected I. M. Pei as the project's architect.
 Until this time, Pei had been known for his work on large-scale urban projects and for his innovative use of concrete in building and lacked a reputation in rural projects or laboratory constructions.

 However, from 1962 to 1964 Pei dedicated a significant portion of his time to designing the lab.
 Through his revisions he moved from a single tall tower concept to a series of three 5 story towers set up in a village-like model.
 Also, he moved from a single stage construction to an incremental two phase approach that better suited NCAR's National Science Foundation-imposed budget constraints.
 Despite the budgetary constraints, Pei managed to incorporate such features as bush-hammering of the concrete finish and crows nests on top of the towers that sought to meet NCAR's goal of a complex structure.